 Chapter 5: Designing Low-Tech Restoration Projects

-The fifth chapter covers the low-tech process-based restoration design processl.
-This process is generic to desiging any type of low-tech process-based restoration treatment (not just PALS & BDAs).
-Speifically, the following topics are covered:
+The fifth chapter covers the low-tech process-based restoration design process.
+This process is generic to designing any type of low-tech process-based restoration treatment (not just PALS & BDAs).
+Specifically, it covers:

 - Key Principles for Designing Low-Tech Restoration Projects